---

 Vercel creates one or many events each time a request is made to your website.
 To learn more, see [Events](/docs/observability#tracked-events).

-You pay for Observability Plus based on the **total** number of events used above the included limit included in your plan.
+You pay for Observability Plus based on the **total** number of events generated by projects where Observability Plus is enabled.

 The Observability chart allows you to view by the total **Count**, **Event Type**, or **Projects** over the selected time period.